The Siblings Study

 The Short-Term Detention Study

-In cooperation with the Ingham County Youth Center, this study examines the efficacy of various programs within short-term detention in terms of facility safety and youth recidivism.
+In collaboration with the Ingham County Youth Center, this study examines the efficacy of various programs within short-term detention in terms of facility safety and youth recidivism.
 Longitudinal data are collected for every youth who enters the facility and are linked to risk and recidivism scores collected by the county.

 The Adolescent Social Development & Sleep Study

 The ASDS Study examines the extent to which normative adolescent social development and sleep patterns are disrupted by incarceration.
 The study compares markers of social development and healthy sleep in matched samples of incarcerated youth, youth on probation, and non-arrested youth over three years, and track how social development and sleep corresponds to mental health and re-offending.